Overplay/AJ-Program-Guide/docs/CLOUD_SETUP.md

 2. set permissions to asahi asahi 775
 3. npm update as asahi user
 4. add the local.js file

+# TWO Options
-5. setup a second mongo instance
+# 1:  setup a second mongo instance
+- Different ports!

 add this to a config file mongodPGS.conf  /etc